 A PLATFORM FOR YOUNGER HORSES

 The Yorkshire Cup is open to horses aged four and older.
-Recent years have brought a few older winners such as Clever Cookie in 2016 and Sergeant Cecil in 2007, both of whom were eight, but the general trend suggests that it is a race in which impressive younger stayers have a great chance to show just how good they really are.
+Recent years have brought a few older winners such as Stradivarius in 2022, Clever Cookie in 2016 and Sergeant Cecil in 2007, all of whom were eight, but the general trend suggests that it is a race in which impressive younger stayers have a great chance to show just how good they really are.

-2018 and 2019 winner, Stradivarius, is an excellent case in point.
+The 2018, 2019 and 2022 winner, Stradivarius, is an excellent case in point.
 Prior to his first victory, he finished third in the previous season’s St Leger but really announced himself by winning the Yorkshire Cup on his seasonal reappearance as a four-year-old.

 THE TRENDS TO CONSIDER

-In 2019 Stradivarius became the sixth straight winner of the Yorkshire Cup to be sent off as either the favourite or second favourite.
+In 2019 Stradivarius became the sixth straight winner of the Yorkshire Cup to be sent off as either the favourite or second favourite, a run only broken in 2021 when Spanish Mission won as the third favourite.
+Stradivarius picked up his third win in this race in 2022 as the 6/4 favourite.
 Although the odd surprise winner has gone in, in recent years this is generally a race that the market has a strong handle on and is therefore often a good one for punters.

 The timing of the Yorkshire Cup, the demands of the staying division and the number of big prizes coming later in the summer mean that many competitors are making their first appearance of the season.
 Still, previous form is something to bear in mind as most winners had at least one run over this trip before whilst an official rating of 110 is around the minimum required.